 For example, the week of March 4 was not a good one for most investors.
 The S&P 500 closed lower every day of the week.
 Although the market’s short-term performance should have little impact on how our assets are managed, it can have an effect.
 Even worse, basing investment decisions on short-term market movements can cause them to deviate from their long-term investment plan.

 The main driver of myopic loss aversion is frequent feedback.
-One way to reduce its impact is to look at how your investments are performing less often.
+One way to reduce its impact is to look at how your investments perform less often.
 There are amusing stories about investors who simply put their unopened statements in a drawer when the market is not performing well.
 Some of us could never imagine doing that.
 But the idea could have some merit.

 For example, according to Crestmont Research, if you observed the S&P 500 Index every day from 1950-2018, you would find that, historically, it closed lower about 46% of the time.
 Based on our analysis, over the same period, if you only check at the start of every month, the results improve, as the market falls only about 38% of the time.